maneeshsahu/OktaMobile/README.md

 OktaMobile requires the React Native CLI.
 See documentation for environment setup: https://reactnative.dev/docs/environment-setup

+You will need to setup Android Studio and an Android Virtual Device Emulator for Android Development.
+For iOS, you will need to install Xcode (MacOS only) and create an Apple iPhone Simulator.

 ### Install JS dependencies

 Install dependencies based on package.json